MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 <ENCRYPTED_OBJECT>
 ```

 `--secret`: The secret value you are encrypting in Hex format.
 Only the enclave has access to decrypt it.
-The `weather-api-key` converted from UTF-8 to hex in python:
+Here we use an example value for  `weather-api-key` converted from UTF-8 to Hex:

 ```python
 >>> '045a27812dbe456392913223221306'.encode('utf-8').hex()